klara-zaskalanova/english-for-designers/02-first-impression/index.md

 ![Write an alternative text description.](img/featured-project-01.png)

-- A short description about the project — *Online educational and motivational course for people with revmatic diseases.
-It is being created by Česko.digital (Czech.digital), volunteer community of profesionals*.
+- A short description about the project — *Visual identity for Czech School in London.
+School project for a real client*.
-- A short description about the significance of the project — *The aim of the project is to spread awareness of the disease and to motivate patients to physical exercise at home.
-It will help people, who can't afford exercising with professional assistence in a long-term.
-This project is one of its kind in Czech Republic*.
+- A short description about the significance of the project — *The school was facing a problem of categorising their activities in online and offline communication.
+Our goal was to distinguish the areas and make the communication understandable*.
-- A short description about the outcome of the project — *I gained the experience of in-depth user interviews and user testing, worked in a crosss-field team and once again found my sence for the tiniest detail.
-I became a part of the Česko.digital community, as well*.
+- A short description about the outcome of the project — *We solved their problem of categorising activities.
+We came up with symbols representing four pillars of the school: education, extracurricular activities, special events and volunteering.
+The client chose our indetity and the collaboration continued*.

 ## Notes